FernasFragas/Golang_challenges/language_challenges/go_interesting_facts.md

 SWIG extends this capability to C++ libraries.
 However, linking code from these compilers directly with GCC/LLVM-compiled C or C++ programs requires an understanding of the calling conventions for all languages involved and caution for stack limits when calling C or C++ from Go.

-# Goroutines intead of threads
+# Goroutines instead of threads

 - Goroutines are a way to make concurrency easy to use by multiplexing independently executing functions onto a set of threads.
   When a coroutine blocks, the runtime automatically moves other coroutines on the same operating system thread to a different,